marnelfr/udemy.react/README.md

 ## React.memo
-If we have a component which is going to change or its props values are going to change with pretty much every re-evaluation of the parent component anyway, then doesn't make a lot of sense because its result is that the component should re-render anyway, then we can also save that extra comparison of the props values.
-That's then just some overhead cost, which is not worth it.
+If we have a component which is going to change or its props values are going to change with pretty much every re-evaluation of the parent component anyway, then it doesn't make a lot of sense to use ``memo`` because its result is that the component will re-render anyway, then we can also save that extra comparison of the props values.
+That then just brings some overhead cost, which is not worth it.

 For larger apps where we can cut off entire branches of unnecessary re-evaluations, it might very well be worth it.
 We just don't want to wrap every component with ```React.memo```, instead we want to pick some key parts in our component tree which allows us to cut off an entire branch